Azure/aksArc/eval/steps/3_ExploreAKSHCI.md

 ==============
 Overview
 -----------
-With all key components deployed, including the platform services, along with target clusters, you can now begin to explore some of the additional capabilities within AKS on Azure Stack HCI.
+With all key components deployed, including the management cluster, along with target clusters, you can now begin to explore some of the additional capabilities within AKS on Azure Stack HCI.
 We'll list a few recommended activities below, to expose you to some of the key elements, but for the rest, we'll [direct you over to the official documentation](https://docs.microsoft.com/en-us/azure-stack/aks-hci/ "AKS on Azure Stack HCI documentation").

 Contents
 -----------